 Lee recently retired as the chief photographer at the Smithsonian Hirshhorn Museum and Sculpture Garden, Smithsonian Institution.
-His experience includes working with major art museums, MOMA, LA County, National Museum of Women in the Arts, The Phillips Collection and dozens more throughout the United States, Japan, Russia and Europe
+His experience includes working with major art museums, MOMA, LA County, National Museum of Women in the Arts, The Phillips Collection, and dozens more throughout the United States, Japan, Russia and Europe.

 “I’ve photographed the work of some of the most renowned artists within the contemporary genre,” Lee says.
-“Being chosen to photograph the Art of Artists, Galleries and Museums from around the world is a great honor and to work among some of the greatest artists of our time is, frankly, very humbling.”
+“Being chosen to photograph the Art of Artists, Galleries and Museums from around the world is a great honor, and to work among some of the greatest artists of our time is, frankly, very humbling.”

-Lee is equally at home photographing Paintings, Sculpture, Mixed Media, Site Specific installations, Works on Paper or the many eclectic styles and media associated with Modern and Contemporary art.
+Lee is equally at home photographing Paintings, Sculpture, Mixed Media, Site Specific installations, Works on Paper, or the many eclectic styles and media associated with Modern and Contemporary art.

 An art aficionado himself, Lee is also a trained art handler.
-This experience means Lee is qualified to setup and dismantle artworks as necessary, although he prefers to remain behind the lens.
-But it illustrates Lee’s commitment to the craft, his ability to work around the most delicate of pieces, and his love of the experience and opportunity to work with so many magnificent artworks shows in his photography.
+This experience means Lee is qualified to set up and dismantle artworks as necessary, although he prefers to remain behind the lens.
+But it illustrates Lee’s commitment to the craft, his ability to work around the most delicate pieces, and his love of the experience and opportunity to work with so many magnificent artworks shows in his photography.